 Mainframes are also used in health care.
 Uses are the same as those mentioned for e-business.
-Keeping track of patient’s and doctor’s schedule, test results of the patient, keeping patient confidentiality, which is a must for Health Insurance Portability and Accountability Act, scheduling surgery for the patient.
+Keeping track of patient’s and doctor’s schedules, test results of the patient, keeping patient confidentiality, which is a must for the Health Insurance Portability and Accountability Act, scheduling surgery for the patient.
 Doctors can access the test results of their patients.

 Mainframe in Military

 The military started to use mainframes from the very beginning for combat purposes.
 Navy, Airforce, and any other armed forces use mainframes for reliable live communication between ships, planes, and any other places.
 Also used for combat strategies to find the best location for attacking or to take shelter in a war.
 Also used by border guards to keep the country’s border safe.
 Even in the police use mainframes for facial recognition of the criminal and also to identify criminals from DNA samples and fingerprints.
 Mainframes are also used for intelligence and spying effort.

 Mainframe for Academic Purposes

 Libraries need to keep track of their book who is taking what number of books, who has which books.
 The library of congress has mainframe which provides it with data from its database dating back to 1800.
 Public and private libraries use mainframes nowadays.
 Mainframes provide online information for libraries.
 Besides these mainframes are also used for many other academic purposes.
 Many universities use mainframes to keep a hold of students’ marks and other performances and degrees.

 Frequently Asked Questions